- Main Menu

 Art, Lux, et Veritas

 Art, Lux, et Veritas: Students Respond to Art at Yale is an annual publication of undergraduate essays written by students of all years and majors.
 Art, Lux, et Veritas is organized jointly by the Department of the History of Art, the Yale University Art Gallery, and the Yale Center for British Art.
-Submissions are accepted in the spring semester.
+Submissions are accepted during the spring semester.